webMath/algesurf/parametric-equations/readme.md

 2014-07-17 ~ Theo

-Materials is such a work in progress.
+* Materials is such a work in progress.
 I have not yet completed the required 10,000 hours.
-Not by a long shot/
+Not by a long shot.

 2014 ? ~ Theo